Friday, January 23, 2009

 "A game-bred pit bull is a fighting dog, bred down from many generations of fighting dogs; to even consider raising one of these dogs as a pet you must understand this and accept it -- even if you are totally opposed to dogfighting.
 No matter how you raise this dog he will still be a Pit Bull, not a Golden Retriever!
 Time and again we've seen people get a Pit Bull puppy with the attitude "if I raise him right, he won't want to fight" and in nearly every case we've seen the situation eventually come down to a serious problem."
-Page 10701/22/09: Making Pets Out of Game-Bred Fighting Dogs
+Page 10701/22/09: Game-Bred Fighting Dogs

 "A friend of ours has a stud dog that was sold as a pup to some young guys who had the dog as a fraternity mascot; this worked out real well -- until the day he got into a fight with another fraternity's mascot (a Dalmatian) and killed it.
 We ourselves have a bitch on our yard that came back to us at nine months old after she kept attacking the dog her owners had purchased her to be a 'companion' for."
 Page 108

 Wilkesboro, NC - Back in December, Ed Faron was charged with felony dogfighting and baiting after authorities raided his Wildside Kennel facility.
 Faron reportedly sold some of his dogs to undercover officers that told him they needed pit bulls for the purposes of dogfighting.
 Faron and his game-bred pit bulls are legendary in dogfighting circles.
 In 1989, Faron was actually convicted of dogfighting and sentenced to a year in jail in Alamance County as well.